-- Do you want to travel?
-Spend more time with grandkids and family?
+- Would you like to spend more time with your grandkids and family?

 You’ll never make progress with a moving target.
-So once you’ve got a clear picture in mind, put a dollar sign to your dream!
-An investing professional can help you figure out what kind of nest egg you’ll need to accomplish your goals.
+Once you’ve got a clear picture in mind, put a dollar sign to your dream!
+Plan how much you need to save for retirement by determining your Retire Inspired Quotient (R:IQ).

 Resolution 2: Increase Your Savings

-That difference is worth nearly $900,000!
-That’s a resolution worth making!
-It might take some effort to increase your savings right now, but your retirement account will thank you later.
+It might take some effort to increase your savings right now, but your future self will thank you later.

 Resolution 3: Maximize Your Investing Options

 Ready to make the most of your retirement money?
-The best place to begin is by looking at your workplace retirement plan.
+The best place to start is your workplace retirement plan.
 Does your company offer a match?
 If so, don’t miss out on that opportunity for free money.
 Invest all the way up to the match!

 From there, you can explore other investing options.
-We recommend a Roth IRA for a couple of reasons:
+I recommend a Roth IRA for a couple of reasons:

 You May Also Like

 - A Roth IRA gives you thousands of mutual funds to choose from so you can build a well-rounded portfolio from the best growth stock mutual funds out there.